 The Food and Drug Administration (FDA) regulates cochlear implant devices for both adults and children and approves them only after thorough clinical investigation.

-Be sure to ask your otolaryngologist for written information, including brochures provided by the implant manufacturers.
-You need to be fully informed about the benefits and risks of cochlear implants, including how much is known about how safe, reliable, and effective a device is, how often you must come back to the clinic for checkups, and whether your insurance company pays for the procedure.
+Be sure to ask your cochlear implant team for written information, including brochures provided by the implant manufacturers.
+You need to be fully informed about the benefits and risks of cochlear implants, how often you must come back to the clinic for checkups, and whether your insurance company pays for the procedure.

 How Much Does an Implant Cost?

-More expensive than a hearing aid, the total cost of a cochlear implant including evaluation, surgery, the device, and rehabilitation is around $30,000.
-Most insurance companies provide benefits that cover the cost.
-(This is true whether or not the device has received FDA clearance or is still in trial.)
+More expensive than a hearing aid, the total cost of a cochlear implant including evaluation, surgery, the device, and rehabilitation is around $50,000.
+Most insurance companies, including Medicare, provide benefits that cover the cost as long as certain criteria are met.